guilsa/news-scraper/readme.md

 # Todo

+- Add PM2 DietPi setup and common commands
+- PM2 should auto restart app on reboot
+- Add .env files (workflow improvement for `how to point dev to prod database`)
+- Add favorite column to sources (media bias) table
 - Fix auto-increment from articles table (https://www.sqlite.org/faq.html#q1)
   - Articles are being displayed to the user out of order
 - Add pagination and infinite scroll